elliotczarik/academic-projects/Statistics and Data Analysis Project/project_sn_contamination_README.md

 # Estimating Supernova Contamination in Nuclear Transient Samples Using Spatial Offset Distributions

-**Course:** Statistics and Data Analysis (SDA) — Leiden University
+**Course:** Statistics and Data Analysis at Leiden University
 **Date:** May 2025

 ---

 ## Overview

 Wide-field surveys like the Zwicky Transient Facility (ZTF) detect thousands of extragalactic transients per year.
-Identifying rare tidal disruption events (TDEs) — where a star is shredded by a supermassive black hole — often relies on selecting sources that appear close to the centres of their host galaxies ("nuclear transients").
+Identifying rare tidal disruption events (TDEs), which is where a star is shredded by a supermassive black hole, often relies on selecting sources that appear close to the centres of their host galaxies ("nuclear transients").
 However, supernovae (SNe) can also appear near galactic centres due to projection effects or central star formation, contaminating TDE samples and biasing population studies.

 This project builds a statistical mixture model to quantify what fraction of unclassified ZTF nuclear transients are likely supernovae, using spatial offset distributions alone.